 We have in place Safeguarding procedures and Codes of safer practice.
 Our policies govern the work undertaken with children, young people and vulnerable adults who attend church or take part in activities on church premises.

-To this end All Saints’ Church follow the guidelines stout by the Church of England and have formally adopted the following
+To this end All Saints’ Church follow the guidelines set out by the Church of England and have formally adopted the following

-- the House of Bishops Safeguarding policy and Promoting a Safer Church
+- the House of Bishops 2025, Safeguarding policy statement and Promoting a Safer Church

 We have displayed the Promoting a Safer Church poster prominently within our church, which also displays details for the Safeguarding Officer.